 These four tax deductions only sweeten the pot.

 Many business credit cards with an annual fee offer valuable perks that could help your bottom line.

 Top Choices From Our Editors

-- CitiBusiness®/ AAdvantage® Platinum Select® World Mastercard® offers you first checked bag free on domestic American Airlines flights for you and up to four companions traveling on the same reservation. *This offer and/or promotion may have since changed, expired, or is no longer available.
+- CitiBusiness®/ AAdvantage® Platinum Select® World Mastercard® offers you first checked bag free on domestic American Airlines flights for you and up to four companions traveling on the same reservation.

 - The Business Platinum® Card from American Express OPEN offers 50,000 Membership Rewards® points after you spend $10,000 within your first 3 months of membership.
 Earn an extra 25,000 points after you spend an additional $10,000 on qualifying purchases in your first 3 months.

 - Ink Business PreferredSM Credit Card you can earn 80,000 bonus points after you spend $5,000 on purchases in the first three months from account opening.
 That's worth $1,000 toward travel when you redeem through Chase Ultimate Rewards®.

 Note: Always check with your tax accountant regarding your specific situation.
 Tax laws are constantly changing.